gauteh/dars/comparison/report.md

 # Benchmark comparison of Dars with Thredds and Hyrax

-The three servers are started in docker containers on the same machine (at the same time).
-The tests are run on each server sequentially.
+The three servers are started in docker containers on the same machine (but not at the same time).
+All the tests are run on each server sequentially, giving the server some time to calm down between test.
 Since each test does the same request multiple times we are measuring a warmed-up system.

 ## Criteria